Apr 14, 2016

 To get an overview, read the summary below.
 Otherwise, choose one of the four main categories here:

 In A Nutshell

-In addition, Arizona signed the new Overflow/PLUS tax credit into law in 2012 as A.R.S.
+In addition, Arizona signed the new Overflow (aka: PLUS or Switcher) tax credit into law in 2012 as A.R.S.
 43-1089.03, allowing donors to receive credit for a contribution over and above the Original tax credit law.
-The Arizona taxpayer must first be able to donate the $1034 (married) or $517 (single) maximum for the Original tax credit in order to donate an additional amount to the Overflow/PLUS tax credit up to another $1028/$514.
+The Arizona taxpayer must first be able to donate the $1090 (married) or $545 (single) maximum for the Original tax credit in order to donate an additional amount to the Overflow/PLUS tax credit up to another $542/$1083.

 The donation deadline for a given tax year is no longer December 31 for private school tax credit donations.
 Donations can be mailed or submitted online to ACSTO prior to filing taxes but no later than April 15 and still be eligible for the tax credit for the previous tax year.
 This means that for any donations made between January 1 and April 15 it is up to the donor to determine which tax year to claim the donation.
 It must be postmarked or submitted online by midnight of April 15 - there are no extensions!
 (The Federal deadline for charitable deductions is still December 31.)